Castra of Bulci

 The castra of Bulci was a fort in the Roman province of Dacia located on the western side of defensive line of forts, limes Daciae.
 Its ruins are located in Bulci (commune Bata, Romania).

 Location and function

 The region in Arad county has been inhabited with short interruptions since the Neolithic.
 During the first half of the 1st millennium BC, the Dacians founded their first branches on both sides of Marisus.
 From the 6th century BC onwards, the Scythians, among others, settled here and later merged into the Dacians.
 At the end of the 4th century BC Celtic tribes also began to migrate here but they were also quickly assimilated by the Dacians.

 The fort, possibly occupied by an auxiliary cohort, lay east of today's village of Bata on the left bank of the Mureș.
 The site is also known by its field names "Cetate" (castle) or "Mănăstire" (monastery).
-Its crew was responsible, among other things, for monitoring and securing the road from Micia to Partiscum, which followed the southern bank of the river in the North-West direction.
+Its garrison was responsible, among other things, for monitoring and securing the road from Micia to Partiscum, which followed the southern bank of the river in the North-West direction.